Taking Ecological Thinking and Action to Heart

 Not only that, our communal meals taste amazing.
 Here are some other things to know about food sustainability at Sterling:

-Twenty percent of the food served on campus is grown by students in our own gardens, greenhouses, orchards, and forests.
+Thirty percent of the food served on campus is grown by students in our own gardens, barns, greenhouses, orchards, and forests.
 We use no chemical pesticides and fertilizers.

 We don’t outsource what we put into our bodies.
 Rather, our chef and student workers in the Sterling Kitchen work to make the best use of our food resources to make healthy, tasty meals that accommodate the dietary needs of our community members.
 The Sterling Kitchen is also a longtime member of the Vermont Fresh Network; we connect with local farms to put fresh food on the table.